foobarbaz31/frameworks-and-guides/goal-setting-ideas.md

 This method helps discover hidden customer pain points, sub-optimal system design issues, non-standard design pattern.

-Fixing these issues, not makes your teams' developer experience easy, but sometimes also ends up saving a lot of money for the company.
+Fixing these issues, not only makes your teams' developer experience easy, but sometimes also ends up saving a lot of money for the company.

 ## Improving Developer Experience